sblakedev/Project4/README.md

 Delete Booking
 When the user clicks the Delete button, a warning message will appear so that the user can confirm if they want to delete the booking or not.

+Technologies Used
+Languages
+Python
+Javascript
+HTML5
+CSS3

+Frameworks, Libraries & Programs Used os
+Django
+Allauth
+Cloudinary
+Gunicorn
+Psycopg2

+Bootstrap
+Used to design the front end
+Google Fonts
+Used to choose the fonts
+Balsamic
+Used to create wireframes
+LucidCharts
+Used to create the database schema

+Testing

 Bugs
 After creating models, I can't see the email field when creating a new booking in the admin panel.

+Deployment

+Credits
+Code
+Yummy Bootstrap Theme was the theme used for this site Django Documentation was used to understand and implement code and functionality Code Institute Walkthroughs for "Hello Django" and "I Think Therefore I Blog" were used for code examples and guidance

+Content
+Media
+Some images came from the Yummy Bootstrap Theme
+Other images came from the Feane Bootstrap Theme

+Acknowledgments
+My mentor Martina Terlevic for fantastic guidance and support.
+The Slack community
+Inspiration for the ReadMe came from the Code Institute Sample ReadMe, Code Institute ReadMe template, my own Project 1, 2 and 3 ReadMe's and ErikHgm's Firehouse Restaurant Project ReadMe.